Trio (Trio album): Cover versions

 Apart from numerous covers of the worldwide hit Da Da Da, other songs of the album were covered by different artists.
 The American bands The Jesus Lizard and Oblivians both released a version of Sunday You Need Love Monday Be Alone.
 The latter also released a single version of the song, which contains Ja ja ja on its B-side.
 The single cover is inspired by the original American cover of the album Trio.
 In 1997, the German band Samba released the single Kummer.
 The German hip hop group Die Fantastischen Vier rearranged samples of the songs Ja ja wo gehts lank Peter Pank schönen Dank and Ja ja ja to make up their song Böse in 1991.
 The song was released on their debut album Jetzt geht’s ab.
 Various Northern German amateur bands covered almost all the songs from Trio, which then appeared on a tribute album named Krach Bum Bäng Zack Döner in 2004.

 Track listing

-All songs written by Remmler/Kralle, except where noted.
+All songs written by Stephan Remmler and Kralle Krawinkel, except where noted.